Party-goers prepare for winter blast ahead of New Year’s Eve

 WICHITA, Kan.
-(KSNW) — Some party-goers aren’t letting the winter weather expected Saturday morning stop them from ringing in the new year.
+(KSNW) — Some party-goers aren’t letting the winter weather expected Saturday morning stop them from ringing in the New Year.
 Wichitans gave mixed reactions.
-Some people said they will be at home tonight celebrating the new year.
+Some people said they will be at home tonight celebrating.
 Others braved the weather after preparing in advance and are looking forward to going out.

 “I’m heading home to relax and watch TV and just stand safe, secure and warm,” Michael Mitchell said.

-Richard Sherwood said the only way to stay safe tonight is being home by midnight.
+Richard Sherwood said the only way to stay safe tonight is to be home by midnight.

 Sherwood prepared for the icy roads by buying ice melt and salt for paved surfaces at home.
 He suggests filling your gas tank up as well because it is just as important.